 The scenic, naturally wooded 24 acres of Peterson Park create the perfect setting for community members to enjoy the outdoors.
 Outside, Peterson Park’s two soccer fields are constantly filled with young players.
-The park also features four tennis courts, two playgrounds, two softball fields, a walking path and six basketball standards
+The park also features four tennis courts, a brand newplayground, two softball fields, six basketball standards and beautiful walking paths throughout the park.

-At the park field house, youth can enjoy Kids Fitness, Arts & Crafts, Fun & Games, and a game room that includes ping pong, air hockey, foosball, bumper pool and a Wii system.
-Peterson Park has many early childhood programs that include Mom, Pops, Tots, Play Group, Arts & ABC’s, Music & Movement and many more.
-Peterson Park offers yoga/pilates for adults as well as a fitness center.
+At the park field house, youth can enjoy Mighty Fit Kids, Arts & Crafts, and Acting.
+Peterson Park has many early childhood programs that include Kiddie College, Mom, Pops, Tots, Young Scientists, Junior Detectives, Arts & ABC’s, Dino Diggers, Music & Movement and many more.
+There is also a fitness center for adults.
 The senior social club thrives at Peterson Park, meeting weekly and scheduling trips to exciting destinations across the city.

 Peterson Park honors Pehr Samuel Peterson (1830-1903), a pioneer nurseryman and early inhabitant of the Swedish community known as Peterson Woods, in what is now the North Park neighborhood.
 Arriving in the United States in 1850, Peterson came west to Chicago four years later and started a landscape nursery northwest of the city, eventually acquiring over 500 acres of land.
 Peterson developed an innovative technique for transplanting large trees from his nursery.
 Peterson's trees soon shaded many Chicago parks and boulevards, including Jackson Park, which was made lush and green for the 1893 World's Columbian Exposition.
 Peterson also was active in Swedish-American civic and religious groups.